-- operator's key personnel - types of operations or activities the operator/organisation carries out - type/model of aircraft operated or maintained - approved process for identifying and making changes. - 5.2.3 In determining whether a change is significant or not, reference should be made to the definition in the applicable regulations.
+- approved process for identifying and making changes. - 5.2.3 In determining whether a change is significant or not, reference should be made to the definition in the applicable regulations.
 For example, for Australian air transport operators this is specified in regulation 119.020.
-The definitions of significant change within different CASR Parts do contain a number of similarities, but there are also a number of differences, due to the nature of the activity being conducted.
+The definitions of significant change within different CASR Parts contain similarities, but there are also multiple differences due to the nature of the activity being conducted.